microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 ### Execute:

-1. Using Finance and Operations, add tables to Export to data lake service.
+1. Using Finance and Operations, add tables to the Export to Azure Data Lake service.
 2. Cdm.json files gets created, storage event trigers the Function App
-3. Function app reads the CDM metadata and generate and execute TSQL DDL on Synapse.
+3. Function App reads the CDM metadata and generate and execute TSQL DDL on Synapse.

 ## 2. CDMUtil Console App
 For simple POC scenario you can execute the CDMUtil solution as a Console Application and create view or external table on Synapse Serverless SQL Pool.

-> **_NOTE:_**  This is applicable for scenarios when export to data lake add-in available in your sandbox environment or exporting Tables data using ADF Solution from tier 1 enviromentment.
+> **_NOTE:_**  This is applicable for scenarios when the Export to Azure Data Lake add-in is available in your sandbox environment, or when exporting tables data using ADF Solution from a Tier 1 enviromentment.

 ### Deploy: Console App
 1. Download the Console Application executable [CDMUtilConsoleApp.zip](/Analytics/CDMUtilSolution/CDMUtilConsoleApp.zip)